26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Picking fruit is a very fond childhood memory of Everything Edinburgh.

-Close to the city you can take the family to pack your own punnets at Craigie’s Farm.
+You can take the family to pack your punnets close to the city at Craigie’s Farm.

 They have a lovely farm shop too.